Composition of the Monetary Policy Board

 The term of the Governor is four years and that of the Senior Deputy Governor is three years.
 They may be reappointed for a single consecutive term.
 The terms of the other members are four years*, and he or she may be reappointed for consecutive terms.

-*However, a three-year term will be applied to the two members appointed in April 2020 recommended by the Governor of the Bank of Korea and the Chairperson of the Financial Services Commission.
+*However, a three-year term will be applied to the two members appointed in April 2020 recommended by the Governor of the Bank of Korea and the Chairman of the Financial Services Commission.

 Operations of the Monetary Policy Board